Honesty. Respect. Fairness. Strong Advocacy.

 • Complex divorces

-• Timesharing/visitation (child custody)
+• Timesharing and visitation (child custody)

 • Relocation and move-aways